RJW20/ml-weather-forecasting/README.md

 model = keras.Model(inputs, outputs)
 ```

+#### Model Training
-Running the train_model function with this model and the training and validation datasets, we get the following loss curves:
+- Running the train_model function with this model and the training and validation datasets, we get the following loss curves:

 ![Dense network loss curves](/figures/temperature/dense_training.png)

+- The best validation MAE of 2.82 degrees Celsius occurs in the first epoch.

+#### Model Evaluation
-with the best validation MAE of 2.82 degrees Celsius occuring in the first epoch.
-If we then load the best version of the model and call the evaluate_model function we see that the model achieves a test MAE of 2.63 degrees Celsius, which is a noticeable improvement over the baseline.
-A sample of 25 consecutive hours of testing data targets and predictions is shown below:
+- The best version of the model achieves a test MAE of 2.63 degrees Celsius.
+- A sample of 25 consecutive hours of testing data targets and predictions is shown below:

 ![Dense network predictions](/figures/temperature/dense_evaluation.png)